|

 Both very powerful releases including Whispers top hit "Tonight"

-lovely music, all danceable and joyfully presented and one of the better
+danceable and joyfully presented and one of the better albums

 After